-- Traffic Engineers, who need to know the methodology, usage and the guidance required for traffic calming. - Planning Engineers, who need to know the traffic calming measures recommendations related to the land use and master planning. - Road Designer, who will use the traffic calming measure recommendations resulting from the analysis in updating the road geometry and junctions. - Infrastructure Designer, who will use the traffic calming measure recommendations into considerations in planning and design of infrastructure.
+- Traffic Engineers, who need to know the methodology, usage and the guidance required for traffic calming; - Planning Engineers, who need to know the traffic calming measures recommendations related to the land use and master planning; - Road Designers, who will use the traffic calming measure recommendations resulting from the analysis in updating the road geometry and junctions;

+• Infrastructure Designers, who will use the traffic calming measure recommendations into consideration in planning and design of infrastructure.

-4. Local Requirements and Context
+4 Local Requirements and Context

-Whilst there are numerous types of TCDs available to engineering practitioners, the historical context in RAK has witnessed focus on speed humps and speed tables throughout the emirate.
+Whilst there are numerous types of TCDs available to engineering practitioners, the historical context in Ras Al Khaimah has witnessed a focus on speed humps and speed tables throughout the emirate.